dxos/dxos/docs/content/guide/getting-started.md

 ---
-order: 3.1
+order: 3
-title: Quick Start
 next: ./tutorial
 ---

-# Quick Start Guide
+# Quick Start

 DXOS is the developer platform for **collaborative**, **offline-first**, **privacy-preserving** software.
 This guide shows how to use [ECHO](./echo/) for state consensus and [HALO](./halo/) for decentralized identity.